haziyevv/mynotes/Machine Learning/MachineLearning.md

-11. Explain Batch Normalisation:
+18. Explain Batch Normalisation:

 In very deep neural networks, sometimes one output from an activation layer can be very high compared to the other.
 Although we make normalisation in input layer, we need to do it for each layer too.
 So, we apply batch normalisation by normalising the output of the activation function or the input to the activation function with the mean and variance of the given batch.

-12.
+19. What is the **ROC-AUC** curve ?

+-> It is a performance measurement for the classification problems at various threshold levels.

+-> **ROC** is a probability curve with x axis  **false positive rate**(fp/(fp+tn)) and y axis **true positive rate**(tp/(tp+fn))

+-> **AUC** shows the degree of class separability.
+Higher the **AUC** better the model predicts cancer as cancer and non cancer as non cancer.
+1 AUC is the best 0 is the worst.
+0 means we say positive to negative and negative to positive.

+20. What is **feature crosses** ?

+-> Creating new features by multiplying different features with each other.

+-> This way we can add nonlinearity to our linear model.

+example: Housing price prediction. lattitude*num_bedrooms.

+21. What is **l1** regularization ?

+    -> It is similar to L2 regularization, but here we add absolute value of weights instead of square to the loss function
+    $$
+    L = min(\sum(y_{hati} - y_i)^2 + \lambda*\sum abs(w_j)
+    $$
+    -> This is effective on decreasing the size of the model by making weights of irrelevant features exactly zero.

+22. What is **candidate sampling** ?

+    -> It is used in softmax.
+Instead of finding output for all the classes, find for the true class and some of the random negative classes.

+23.